 Word Of Caution

-Employers do not need to pour through everyone's nutrition log to make a difference.
+Also, employers do not need to pour through everyone's nutrition log to make a difference.
 Many studies have shown that merely tracking food improves one's eating quality.
 There’s no need to associate negative emotions of food avoidance and being forced to lose weight with the challenge.
 In other words, just encouraging employees to write down what they eat will nudge them to reach for healthier foods on the shelf.

 Employees can use many apps, such as Headspace (paid) or Insight Timer (free) on their own time.
-Employees can report their usage of these apps for the challenge, and rewards can be based either on duration (meditation minutes) or day streaks.
+Employees can report their usage of these apps for the challenge through surveys or Google Sheets.
+Rewards can be based either on duration (meditation minutes) or day streaks.

-Financial Wellness Challenges
+6. Financial Wellness Challenges